-Social media sites can also take away your profile at any time.
+For us, one of the big reasons to use email is that social media platforms come and go and you never actually own your account, which means that your profile could just disappear.
 It happened to world-famous skydiver Felix Baumgartner, who had over a million fans at the time.
 Makes you think, doesn’t it?

-Key takeaway: Email marketing has shown it has the capacity to evolve so it’s a must for marketers wanting to stay relevant to their customers.
+Key takeaway: Email marketing has shown it has the ability to evolve so it’s a must for marketers wanting to stay relevant to their customers.
 Learn how to start your own email marketing strategy right in our Ultimate Guide to Email Marketing for Beginners.

 Mobile Email Marketing